SAADAT-Abu/GIMP/inst/shiny/help.md

 ## Overview

-The GIMP (Genomic Imprinting Methylation Patterns) Shiny app provides an interactive interface for analyzing methylation patterns at Imprinted Control Regions (ICRs) from both preprocessed methylation data and raw IDAT files.
+The GIMP (Genomic Imprinting Methylation Patterns) Shiny app provides an interactive interface for analyzing methylation patterns at Imprinted Control Regions (ICRs) from preprocessed methylation data, raw IDAT files, or GEO datasets.
 This comprehensive tool is designed for researchers studying genomic imprinting disorders and DNA methylation patterns.

 ## Getting Started